knative/serving/docs/spec/normative_examples.md

 ```

-## 3) Managed rollout of a new Revision - config change only
+## 3) Managed release of a new Revision - config change only

 **_Scenario_**: User updates configuration with new runtime arguments (env var
   change) to an existing service, tests the revision, then proceeds with a
-  human-controlled rollout to 100%
+  human-controlled rollout to 100%.

 ```
 $ knative rollout --service my-service strategy release

 $ knative revisions list --service my-service
-Name          Traffic  Id   Date                Deployer      Git SHA current       100%     v2   2018-01-18 20:34    user1         a6f92d1
+Route         Traffic  Id   Date                Deployer      Git SHA current       100%     v2   2018-01-18 20:34    user1         a6f92d1
                        v1   2018-01-17 10:32    user1         33643fc